erkexzcx/stalkerhek/README.md

 # Services

-There 2 different services provided by Stalkerhek.
+There are 2 different services provided by Stalkerhek.
 They both can be used at the same time.

 ## HLS service